zakrot/wp-slimstat/readme.txt

 `<a href="/wp-slimstat" class="noslimstat">Open Image in LightBox</a>`

-You can also use the corresponding setting in the Options > Advanced page to disable outbound link tracking for *all* the external links in your site.
+You can also use the corresponding setting under Options > Advanced, and disable outbound link tracking for *all* the external links in your site.

 = Why does WP SlimStat show more page views than actual pages clicked by a user? = "Phantom" page views can occur when a user's browser does automatic feed retrieval, [link pre-fetching](https://developer.mozilla.org/en/Link_prefetching_FAQ), or a page refresh.
 WP SlimStat tracks these because they are valid requests from that user's browser and are indistinguishable from user link clicks.
-You can ignore these visits setting the corresponding option in Settings > SlimStat > Filters
+You can ignore these visits setting the corresponding option in SlimStat > Settings > Filters

 = Why can't WP SlimStat track visitors using IPv6? = IPv6 support, as of today, is still really limited both in PHP and MySQL.
 There are a few workarounds that could be implemented, but this would make the DB structure less optimized, add overhead for tracking regular requests, and you would have a half-baked product.

-= How do I stop WP SlimStat from tracking spammers? = Go to Settings > SlimStat > Filters and set "Ignore Spammers" to YES.
+= How do I stop WP SlimStat from tracking spammers? = Go to SlimStat > Settings > Filters and set "Ignore Spammers" to YES.

-= How do I stop WP SlimStat from recording new visits on my site? = Go to Settings > SlimStat > General and set "Activate tracking" to NO.
+= How do I stop WP SlimStat from recording new visits on my site? = Go to SlimStat > Settings > General and set "Activate tracking" to NO.

 = Can I add/show reports on my website? =
 Yes, you can.
 WP SlimStat offers two ways of displaying its reports on your website.